Dirichlet Process Parsimonious Mixtures for clustering: Dirichlet Process Parsimonious Mixtures

-We note that in the proposed DP parsimonious mixture, or by equivalence, CRP parsimonious mixture, the cluster covariance matrices are parametrized in term of an eigenvalue decomposition to provide more flexible clusters with possibly different volumes, shapes and orientations.
+We note that in the proposed DP parsimonious mixture, or by equivalence, CRP parsimonious mixture, the cluster covariance matrices are parametrized in terms of an eigenvalue decomposition to provide more flexible clusters with possibly different volumes, shapes and orientations.
 In terms of a CRP interpretation, this can be seen as a variability of dishes for each table (cluster).
-We indeed use the eigenvalue value decomposition described in section \ref{ssec: parsimonious GMM} which till now has been considered only in the case of parametric finite mixture model-based clustering (eg. see \citep{celeux_and_govaert_parsimoniousGMM_95, banfield_and_raftery_93}), and Bayesian parametric finite mixture model-based clustering (eg. see \cite{Bensmail_model_based_clust97,Bensmail_and_meluman_MBC_03,fraley_and_raftery_2005,fraley_and_raftery_2007}.)
-We investigate eight parsimonious models, covering the three families of the mixture models: the general, the diagonal and the spherical family.
+We indeed use the eigenvalue value decomposition described in section \ref{ssec: parsimonious GMM} which until now has been considered only in the case of parametric finite mixture model-based clustering (eg. see \cite{celeux-and-govaert-parsimoniousGMM-95} and \cite{mbc_banfield_raftery93}), and Bayesian parametric finite mixture model-based clustering (eg. see \cite{Bensmail-model-based-clust97}, \cite{Bensmail-and-meluman-MBC-03}, \cite{FraleyAndRaftery-2005}, and \cite{FraleyAndRaftery-2007}).
+We investigate twelve parsimonious models and implemented and experimented the following nine models, covering the three families of the mixture models: the general, the diagonal and the spherical family.
 The parsimonious models therefore go from the simplest spherical one to the more general full model.
-Table \ref{tab:DPPMs and priors} summarizes the considered parsimonious Gaussian mixture models, the corresponding prior distribution for each model and the corresponding number of free parameters for a mixture model with $K$ components for data in dimension $d$.
+Table \ref{tab:DPPMs and priors} summarizes the considered parsimonious Gaussian mixture models, the corresponding prior distribution for each model and the corresponding number of free parameters for a mixture model with $K$ components for data of dimension $d$.

-We used conjugate priors, that is Dirichlet distribution for the mixing proportions $\bspi$ \citep{richardson_green_97,Ormonenti_IEEENN_98}, and a multivariate Normal for the mean vector $\bsmu$, and and an Inverse-Wishart or an Inverse-Gamma prior, depending on the parsimonious model, for the covariance matrix, $\bsSigma$ \citep{fraley_and_raftery_2007,Bensmail_model_based_clust97}.
+We used conjugate priors, that is Dirichlet distribution for the mixing proportions \citep{RichardsonANDGreen97,Ormonenti-IEEENN-98}, and a multivariate Normal for the mean vectors and and an Inverse-Wishart or an Inverse-Gamma prior for the covariance matrix depending on the parsimonious model as in \cite{FraleyAndRaftery-2007} and \cite{Bensmail-model-based-clust97}.